Hanan-Nathem-Saadeh/Reading-Notes/Read:19-RolesClaimsTokens.md

     * The one who uses it.
 It will be the customer(Server/Mobile App/ Web App/ Client) who will be providing the valid JWT token to consume the API(s) being provided by the Producer

-### Additional Resources

-* Some information taken from the links provided above